-A: In 2020, most people earning no more than $87,000 ($174,000 for a married couple; note that these amounts are higher than they were prior to 2020) pay $144.60/month for Part B. And in most cases, Part B premiums are just deducted from beneficiaries’ Social Security checks.
+A: In 2021, most people earning no more than $88,000 ($176,000 for a married couple; note that these amounts are higher than they were prior to 2020) pay $148.50/month for Part B. And in most cases, Part B premiums are just deducted from beneficiaries’ Social Security checks.

-Part B premium can be limited by Social Security COLA, but that wasn’t an issue for most beneficiaries in 2020 or 2021
+Part B premium can be limited by Social Security COLA, but that hasn’t been an issue for most beneficiaries since 2019

 The standard Part B premium increased by about $9/month in 2020.
-But the 1.6 percent Social Security COLA for 2020 increased the average beneficiary’s Social Security benefit by $24/month.
-Since the COLA for most beneficiaries exceeded the premium increase for Part B, most Part B enrollees have been paying the standard premium in 2020.
-And for 2021, the 1.3 percent COLA is adequate to cover the increase to the new standard premium ($148.50/month) for virtually all enrollees.
-[If the COLA wasn’t sufficient to cover the Part B increase, the average enrollee would be charged a lower-than-standard premium for Part B in order to avoid a year-over-year decrease in their net Social Security check after the Part B premium is subtracted each month.]
+But the 1.6% Social Security COLA for 2020 increased the average beneficiary’s Social Security benefit by $24/month.
+Since the COLA for most beneficiaries exceeded the premium increase for Part B, most Part B enrollees paid the standard premium in 2020.
+And for 2021, the 1.3% COLA was adequate to cover the increase to the new standard premium ($148.50/month) for virtually all enrollees.
+The COLA for 2022 is expected to be the largest its been in many years, and more than adequate to cover the projected increase in Part B premiums.

-Higher premiums for enrollees with high-income (threshold indexed in 2020, and has increased again for 2021)
+Higher premiums for enrollees with high-income (threshold indexed in 2020, and annually after that)

 For the first time, the threshold for what counts as “high income” was adjusted for inflation as of 2020, increasing it to $87,000 for a single individual and $174,000 for a couple.
-And it’s increasing again for 2021.
+And it increased again for 2021.
 Harry Sit, of The Finance Buff, explains how the inflation indexing works here.